wisonye/rust-embedded-with-stm32f4/tutorial/src/interrupts/secret_to_call_system_tick_exception.md

 }
 ```
 Briefly, a procedure macro will take the source you wrote as the **input**, then do something smart in the implementation,
-for example, implement some `trait` for your `struct`, etc. Then the macro generates back the final source code which will
+for example, implement some `trait` for your `struct`, etc. Then the macro generates back the final source code as the
-pipe into the compiler, that's how procedure macro works.
+**output** which will pipe into the compiler, that's how procedure macro works.

 Let's walk through the steps below before we can run `cargo expand`: